Cobra (2022 film): Filming

-While the film's principal photography was supposed to begin on 21 September 2019, it actually started on 4 October 2019 in Chennai.
-While Irfan Pathan joined the sets of the shoot on 15 October, Srinidhi Shetty joined it only at the end of the month.
+Principal photography began on 4 October 2019 in Chennai.
+While Pathan joined the sets of the shoot on 15 October, Shetty joined only at the end of the month.
 The former had finished the first schedule of the film on 6 November 2019 in Chennai.
-On 11 November 2019, Vikram and his team headed to Alleppey for a song shoot, which was wrapped up within two days.
+On 11 November 2019, Vikram and his team headed to Alleppey for a song shoot, which was completed within two days.
 By the end of November 2019, the second schedule of filming was completed in Kerala.
 The third schedule of the film took place in Chennai in December 2019.
 The makers planned to shoot a few sequences across Russia and Europe in January 2020.
 Meanwhile, on 17 January, the makers headed to Kolkata to prepare for the third schedule.
 Irfan Pathan completed his portions for the flick on 21 January, during the fourth schedule.
 On 6 February, the makers planned to shoot the climax sequence in Russia.
 On 7 February 2020, the makers shot a crucial sequence at the Ramee Mall in Chennai.

-Vikram and Gnanamuthu began filming in Russia in March 2020, despite fears that Coronavirus might spread.
+Vikram and Gnanamuthu began filming in Russia in March 2020, despite fears that COVID-19 might spread.
 A rapid spread of COVID-19 forced the crew to halt filming and return to India.
 The film's shoot was further affected due to the COVID-19 pandemic, as 25% of the shoot is pending as of March 2020.
 Ajay Gnanamuthu announced he would take a pay cut for the film, in order to help producers during these challenging times.
 The lack of international travel facilities made it impossible for the team to shoot in Russia, so they created huge sets resembling the country in Chennai.
 The team began dubbing the film in October 2020.
-The filming resumed on 3 December 2020 in Chennai, with Vikram joining the sets.
-After completing the schedule, the team traveled to Kolkata on 22 December 2020.
-However, since Vikram is also involved in the shooting of Ponniyin Selvan during mid-January 2021, the team decided to shoot a few scenes without Vikram and the production team stated that the actor would join the shoot once his portions were completed.
-Whereas, Srinidhi Shetty completed her shoot on 7 February 2021.
+Filming resumed on 3 December 2020 in Chennai, with Vikram joining the sets.
+After completing the schedule, the team travelled to Kolkata on 22 December 2020.
+However, since Vikram was also involved in the shooting of Ponniyin Selvan during mid-January 2021, the team decided to shoot a few scenes without him and the production team stated that the actor would join the shoot once his portions were completed.
+Shetty completed her shoot on 7 February 2021.